CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Lab2.md

-# Exercise -2: Migrating the database from a Single PostgreSQL server to Flexible PostgreSQL Server using an offline method
+# Lab 2: Migrating the database from a Single PostgreSQL server to Flexible PostgreSQL Server using an offline method

 In this exercise, you will be migrating the database from a Single PostgreSQL server to a Flexible PostgreSQL Server using the new Migration (Preview) tool.